anuket-project/anuket-specifications/doc/ref_cert/RC1/chapters/chapter02.md

 <a name="2.3"></a>
 ## 2.3 Conformance Strategy & Vehicle
 In order to begin the Conformance process, NFVI needs to be validated and expected to be in a required state.
-This state would be determined by running tests as described in Anuket RI.
+This state would be determined by running tests as described in Anuket CNTT RI.
 Once the target NFVI passes these tests, it would become a candidate for NFVI Conformance.
 If NFVI fails the tests, it will not be move to next workflow for Conformance.
 NFVI+VNF conformance consist of a three part process for Compliance, Validation, and Performance.
-Adherence to Security standards are equally important and addressed in [Chapter 7 of Anuket RM](../../../ref_model/chapters/chapter07.md).
+Adherence to Security standards are equally important and addressed in [Chapter 7 of Anuket CNTT RM](../../../ref_model/chapters/chapter07.md).

 The three part conformance process includes NFVI Manifest conformance, Empirical Baseline measurements against targeted VNF families, and Candidate VNF validation.
 More specifically,
 * NFVI conformance: NFVI is the SUT, ensuring NFVI is compliant with specs of RM and RA accomplished with Manifest test
 * Empirical Validation with Reference VNF (Validation): NFVI is the SUT, ensuring NFVI runs with Golden VNFs and is instrumented to objectively validate resources through consumption and measurement
 * Candidate VNF Conformance (Validation & Performance): VNF is the SUT, ensuring VNFs operate with RM and RA leveraging VVP/CVP/VFN SDK Test Suites
-* Security: Ensures NFVI+VNF is free from known security vulnerabilities, utilizing industry standard cyber security frameworks (Refer to Anuket Chapter 7 Security for additional test/verification details)
+* Security: Ensures NFVI+VNF is free from known security vulnerabilities, utilizing industry standard cyber security frameworks (Refer to Anuket CNTT Chapter 7 Security for additional test/verification details)
 Validations are performed against an Infrastructure Profile Catalog, VNF performance profile, and targeted VNF class or family for baseline measurements.

 The Infrastructure Profile Catalog contains the following attributes: